peterfishergcp/partner_covid_dashboards/README.md

 To get a daily forecast, we can create a script out of the two queries.
 This is as simple as writing the two SQL statements one after the other, making sure to end the first one with a semicolon.
 Then, click on “Schedule query” to run this every day:

 ![BigQuery Schedule](https://miro.medium.com/max/1050/0*NgNnCDVxqctsYhs_)

+I don’t speak for my employer.
+This is not official Google work.
+Thanks to Felipe Hoffa for many insightful comments.
+Any errors that remain are mine, of course.